 If someone prefers to purchase a portable oxygen concentrator, Medicare will help pay for the supplies that the person needs to use alongside the machine.
 The cost may be a flat monthly rate, or it may be based on use.

-The price of a new home oxygen concentrator depends on several factors and ranges from $595 to $2,000.
+The price of a new home oxygen concentrator depends on several factors and ranges from

 Some DME companies allow people to finance a new portable oxygen concentrator with monthly payments.
 Individuals must decide which is more cost effective: buying the oxygen therapy equipment or paying the 20% copayment to Medicare and renting the equipment.

 Some people with breathing difficulties may consider alternative therapies.
 These therapies could include acupuncture, massage therapy, and other holistic care options.